cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GCP.md

 ⚠️ This will incur some cost.
 Use this sparingly if you wish to test with live data.

-DISCLAIMER: If your editor of choice is VS Code, we recommend to use either your native or custom terminal of choice (i.e. iterm) instead.
-Unexpected authentication issues have occured when starting up the server in VS Code terminals.
+DISCLAIMER: If your editor of choice is VS Code, we recommend using either your native or custom terminal of choice (i.e. iterm) instead.
+Unexpected authentication issues have occurred when starting up the server in VS Code terminals.

 ### Unsupported Usage Types